 In this subsection, we conduct a mechanistic analysis of how external feedback and CoT individually impact self-correction performance.
-In specific, we examine how the input of each self-correction round activates toxicity/warrants in hidden states.
-To validate the individual impact of feedback or CoT, we conduct a control experiment by removing the feedback/CoT from the input at each round and comparing the activated toxicity/warrants in the hidden states with and without feedback/CoT.
-The empirical results demonstrate the effectiveness of external feedback and CoT.
+Specifically, we examine how the input of each self-correction round activates warrants in hidden states.
+To validate the individual impact of feedback or CoT, we examine the activated warrants in the hidden states of input context with and without feedback/CoT.
+To validate the interaction between feedback and CoT, \textit{we conduct a control experiment by removing the feedback from the input at each round and comparing the activated warrants in the hidden states of CoT generated with and without feedback}.
+The empirical results demonstrate the effectiveness of external feedback and CoT separately.

-\textbf{RealToxicity.} According to the left subfigure in Figure~\ref{fig:feedback_cot_toxicity}, \texttt{ext} clearly activates less toxicity than \texttt{int}.
-When feedback is removed from the input, there is a noticeable increase in activated toxicity.
-Additionally, the toxicity activated by the feedback itself is extremely low.
-This observation suggests that the superior performance of \texttt{ext} over \texttt{int} is due to the feedback, which activates significantly less toxicity in the hidden states.
-However, incorporating the feedback in the self-correction process seriously weakens its effectiveness.

-The right subfigure in Figure~\ref{fig:feedback_cot_toxicity} presents the activated toxicity in hidden states in the setting of \texttt{int-CoT}.
-From the 2$^{nd}$ round onward, removing CoT significantly increases activated toxicity.
-This empirical evidence supports the performance gain of CoT for intrinsic self-correction.